Ajim63/Machine-Learning-in-Asset-Pricing-Papers/README.md

-This purpose of this initiative to read and summerize research papers in the area of Machine Learning Application in Asset Pricing.
-For interactive reading experience do visit this repo’s [GitHub Page](https://ajim63.github.io/Machine-Learning-in-Asset-Pricing-Papers/).
-If you like the repo, please star.
-This motivates us to update the repo frequently.
+The goal of this initiative is to read, analyze, and summarize research papers in the field of Machine Learning applications in Asset Pricing.
+For an interactive reading experience, please visit the project’s [GitHub Page](https://ajim63.github.io/Machine-Learning-in-Asset-Pricing-Papers/).

+If you find this repository helpful, consider giving it a ⭐ — your support encourages us to keep the collection updated regularly.

 ## Table of Contents